mlsquare/gemvq/README.md

 ## Acknowledgments

-**[LatticeQuant Repository](https://github.com/iriskaplan/LatticeQuant)**: The core implementation by Iris Kaplan that provides the foundational M-leveled nested-lattice quantizer and Voronoi code quantizer implementations.
-This repository implements the work described in the papers below and serves as the base for GEMV-Q's quantization capabilities.
+**[LatticeQuant Repository](https://github.com/iriskaplan/LatticeQuant)**: The core implementation by Iris Kaplan provides the foundational M-leveled nested-lattice quantizer and Voronoi code quantizer implementations.
+This repository implements the work described in the papers above and serves as the base for GEMV-Q's quantization capabilities.